 Curious about discovering more about sparkling wine production?
 Then our Level 2 Award in Wines is perfect for you.
 Hit the link here to find out more.

 Traditional method sparkling wines are left to rest for at least nine months.
 During this time, the yeast that was placed in the bottle imparts wonderful flavours of pastry and biscuit.
 The longer that the wine rests in contact with the yeast, the more exaggerated these flavours become.
-This ageing process is so important that Champagne and Cava houses have vast cellars made especially for the purpose.
+This ageing process is a crucial step in how champagne is made, with Champagne and Cava houses maintaining vast cellars made especially for the purpose.

 At some point before the wine is sold, the yeast needs to be removed from the bottle.
 This process, sometimes known as disgorging, is rather clever.